Monday, 28 March 2016

 The themes of the lectures are broad in scope.
 Ranging from figures such as Rosa Luxemburg, Leon Trotsky and literary figures such as Nikolai Chernyshevsky.
-Like all Carr’s work, his style of writing is clear and straightforward and explains complex historical and political events in a language untainted by jargon.
+Like all Carr’s work his style of writing is clear and straightforward and explains complex historical and political events in a language untainted by jargon.

 However, one major criticism of Carr’s work and perhaps the biggest charge against him is that he was only interested in writing about the victors in history.
 This is simply not true while he did not deal with the defeat suffered by Leon Trotsky and others on the scale of say Isaac Deutscher he did none the less deal with the defeated in a precise and not unsympathetic manner.

-The first chapter The Russian Revolution; its place in History is a well-written attempt to position the revolution in its historical context.
+The first chapter The Russian Revolution; its place in History is a well-written attempt to place the revolution in its historical context.
 This is a solid piece of writing which is free of the usual cynicism that permeates Soviet historiography today.
 Carr correctly observes that the Russian revolutionaries learned the lessons from previous revolutions including the French and English bourgeois revolution.

-The second chapter is a preface to a translation of the novel What Is to Be Done?
-By Nikolai Chernyshevsky.
-The book was highly thought of by Vladimir Lenin.
+The second chapter is a preface to a translation of the novel What Is to Be Done? by Nikolai Chernyshevsky.
+The novel was highly thought of by Vladimir Lenin.
 One of Lenin great works What is to be Done, written in 1902 took the name of this book.
 He called the author a “great Russian socialist”.
 This a very sympathetic portrait of Chernyshevsky.
 The novel is highly thought of in academic circles.
-Joseph Frank wrote "No work in modern literature, with the possible exception of Uncle Tom's Cabin, can compete with What Is to Be Done?
-In its effect on human lives and its power to make history.
+Joseph Frank wrote "No work in modern literature, with the possible exception of Uncle Tom's Cabin, can compete with What Is to Be Done? in its effect on human lives and its power to make history.
 For Chernyshevsky novel, far more than Marx's Capital, supplied the emotional dynamic that eventually went to make the Russian Revolution."

 Carr properly designates Luxemburg as an equal of any leading Marxists of the time.
 She played a crucial role in the attack on Eduard Bernstein’s revision of Marxism.
 Her Accumulation of Capital written in 1915 was among other things an attack on Bernstein’s revisionism.
 Luxemburg, it is true did not hold back any criticism especially of the Bolsheviks if she felt it was warranted.

-The paragraph below quoted in Carr’s book has been interpreted as a thinly veiled attack on the Bolsheviks, but I am not sure Carr’s reads it that way.
+The paragraph below quoted in Carr’s book has been interpreted as a thinly veiled attack on the Bolsheviks but I am not sure Carr’s reads it that way.

 Carr’s fourth chapter is called The Bolshevik Utopia.
 This is a very misleading piece of writing, in that it gives the impression that Marxism has a utopian content.
 Given that Carr is usually very precise in his writing this is not a mistake or slip of the pen.
 Carr really did identify with this characterization of the Bolsheviks.
 It is a little strange given that Carr would have been familiar with the decades-long struggle the Marxist movement carried out in opposing the utopian socialists.

 The Tragedy of Trotsky is by far the most interesting piece of this collection.
 The chapter is a multi-layer review of Isaac Deutscher’s biography of the Russian revolutionary.
 Carr it must be said was one of the first historians to carry out a major attempt at restoring Trotsky to his rightful place in Soviet and international history.
-Using sources from the Russian archives, he was one of the first historians to write a detailed account of the political struggles inside the leadership of the Communist Party of the USSR 1923-24.
+Using sources from the soviet archives he was one of the first historians to write a detailed account of the political struggles inside the leadership of the Communist Party of the USSR 1923-24.

 Carr’s Place in Soviet Historiography

 Carr was part of that generation of historians although not Marxist who sought to make an objective evaluation of the October revolution and its aftermath.
-As one writer commented, "not exactly a Marxist, but strongly impregnated with Marxist ways of thinking, applied to international affairs."
+As one writer commented "not exactly a Marxist, but strongly impregnated with Marxist ways of thinking, applied to international affairs".

 Carr, who worked under difficult circumstances throughout his career had to come to terms with the debilitating effect of Stalinism had on his field of historical study.
 According to Deutscher “The Stalinist state intimidated the historian and dictated to him first the pattern into which he was expected to force events and then the ever new versions of the events themselves.
 At the outset, the historian was subjected to this pressure mainly when he dealt with the Soviet revolution, the party strife which had preceded and which had followed it, and especially the struggles inside the Bolshevik Party.
 All these had to be treated in a manner justifying Stalin as the Leader of monolithic Bolshevism”.

 Since Carr’s time, there has been a distinct and traceable decline in the historical study of the Russian revolution.
 The failure of today’s historians to produce an objective and intelligent account of the revolution has more to do with current politics than it does with just bad academic standards and this is despite having access to archives that Carr could have only dreamed of.
-In fact, outside the confines of the International Committee of the Fourth International, there has been no historian that has bettered Carr’s work.
+In fact, outside the confines of the International committee of the Fourth International, there has been no historian that has bettered Carr’s work.

-One such book is Robert Service’s biography of Trotsky according to David North “Trotsky: A Biography is a thick and offensive book, produced without respect for the most minimal standards of scholarship.
+One such book is Robert Service’s biography of Trotsky according to David North “Trotsky: A Biography is a crude and offensive book, produced without respect for the most minimal standards of scholarship.
 Service’s “research,” if one wishes to call it that, has been conducted in bad faith.
 His Trotsky is not history, but, rather, an exercise in character assassination.
 Service is not content to distort and falsify Trotsky’s political deeds and ideas.
 Frequently descending to the level of a grocery store tabloid, Service attempts to splatter filth on Trotsky’s personal life.
-Among his favorite devices is to refer to “rumors” about Trotsky’s intimate relations, without even bothering to identify the story’s source, let alone substantiate its credibility.”
+Among his favorite devices is to refer to “rumors” about Trotsky’s intimate relations, without even bothering to identify the rumor’s source, let alone substantiate its credibility”.

 1. Heretics and Renegades and Other Essays, Isaac Deutscher, Hamish and Hamilton, London, 1955).